Monday, December 8, 2025

-Award-winning, international progressive rock band Big Big Train will issue their 16th studio album, Woodcut, via InsideOutMusic on 6th February 2026.
+Award-winning, international progressive rock band Big Big Train will issue their 16th studio album, Woodcut, via InsideOutMusic on 6th February 2026 to be followed by a UK and European tour in the autumn.
+Just released is the band’s second single taken from Woodcut, ‘The Sharpest Blade’.

 Woodcut is a landmark release for the international group, whose line-up draws together members from England, Scotland, Italy, the USA, Sweden and Norway, in that it marks their first ever full-length conceptual piece.
 Woodcut is a continuous narrative exploring creativity, sacrifice and the thin line between inspiration and madness.

 The band recently teased the new record with the launch of a short passage of music, that can now be revealed as the album’s introductory piece ‘Inkwell Black’.
-The first single from the album, ‘The Artist’, is also out now and accompanied by a video created by Crystal Spotlight.
+The first single from the album, ‘The Artist’, was also released accompanied by a video created by Crystal Spotlight.

 Bassist Gregory Spawton commented: Woodcut tells the story of a character we call The Artist, who is struggling with his creativity and with life.
 One day he is able to fashion a woodcut which he considers to be beautiful and different.
 Maybe it’s a dream or maybe it’s real life, but he finds himself stepping into the woodcut scene and into an alternative world.”